 Patterns are found throughout mathematics.
 Identifying a pattern is often the first step in understanding a complex mathematical situation.
 Pattern recognition yields insight that may point in the direction of a complete solution to the problem or simply help you generate a hypothesis, which requires further exploration using another strategy.
 In a problem where you suspect there is a pattern but don't recognize it yet, working with particular instances can help you identify the pattern.
 Once a pattern is identified, it can be used to answer questions.

-Sample Question for Strategy 7: Multiple-Choice - Select One or More Answer Choices Question.
+This is a Multiple-Choice - Select One or More Answer Choices question.

-Which of the following could be the units digit of $57^n$ where n is a positive integer?
+Which of the following could be the units digit of 57^n , where n is a positive integer?

 Indicate all such digits.